Are you planning a family beach day or headed on a beach vacation? Make it a stress-free and fun day out with these 20 Easy Beach Hacks for kids.

 Beach Hack – Hide your money in an empty can of Pringles or a Chapstick holder.
 Thieves will think it’s just food and ignore it.

-14. Bring a bag to throw out all your trash.
-If you plan to picnic or even just bring snacks, its nice to have a small plastic bag to throw out all your trash.
+Make sure to bring with you a bag to throw out all your trash.
+If you plan to picnic or even just bring snacks, it’s nice to have a small plastic bag to throw out all your trash.